Pratima826/INCIDENT-MANAGEMENT-SYSTEM/README.md

 Admin user :- incident@gmail.com Admin password :- 1234

+At first clone this project- Install this module :- pip install virtualenv Then create virtual env. in which directory your project is cloned usig this command :- virtualenv venv Then activate your virtual env after your dir :- .\venv\Scripts\activate.
+Then go to project folder and run this command :- pip install -r requirements.txt.

+Then run this command to run the project :- python manage.py runserver

+Then....

 POST http://127.0.0.1:8000/incident/signup/ responsible for signup with name,email,mobile and password with post method.
 POST http://127.0.0.1:8000/incident/login/ responsible for signin with email and password and return a valid token with post method.
 GET http://127.0.0.1:8000/incident/getuser/ get all user whaterever users created.
 POST http://127.0.0.1:8000/incident/create_incident/ responsible for create incident data with post method with a valid token because this is protected endpoint. priority - incident_status,and incident_status.
 GET http://127.0.0.1:8000/incident/incident-all-details/ responsible for get the all available task with get method with a valid token because this is protected endpoint.

-Thanks................

-Then run this command to run the project :- python manage.py runserver

-Then....

-POST http://127.0.0.1:8000/incident/signup/ responsible for signup with name,email,mobile and password with post method.
-POST http://127.0.0.1:8000/incident/login/ responsible for signin with email and password and return a valid token with post method.
-GET http://127.0.0.1:8000/incident/getuser/ get all user whaterever users created.

 Thanks................